-The last order of business in Sydney?
-An evening spent over good food and wine at one of Darling Harbour’s many acclaimed restaurants, before calling it a day and gearing up for the next leg of your Aussie adventure.
+The last order of business in Sydney is an evening spent over good food and wine at one of Darling Harbour’s many acclaimed restaurants, before calling it a day and gearing up for the next leg of your Aussie adventure.

 Have an extra day or two?
-There are some wonderful side trips from Sydney, that appeal to all types of travellers.
-Those wanting to escape the hustle and bustle of the city can head to the Blue Mountains, or if a day spent sipping Chardonnay is more your thing, take a tour of the vineyards in Hunter Valley.
-Families travelling with young ones may want to spend some time at the Taronga Zoo, which is home to penguins, giraffes, elephants and meerkats, and also has fantastic views of the harbour.
-Finally, thrill-seekers may want to set aside half a day (and $300+) to do the Harbour Bridge climb.
+There are some wonderful day trips from Sydney that appeal to all types of travellers.
+Those wanting to escape the hustle and bustle of the city can head to the Blue Mountains, or if sipping Chardonnay is more your thing book a tour of the vineyards in the Hunter Valley.
+Families travelling with young ones may want to spend some time at the Taronga Zoo which is home to penguins, giraffes, elephants and meerkats, and also has fantastic views of the harbour.
+Finally, thrill-seekers will want to set aside half a day (and $300+) to do the Harbour Bridge climb.

 YOU MIGHT ALSO ENJOY:

 - Why a scenic flight is a must-do in the Whitsundays

 - Top spots to stop along Australia’s Great Ocean Road

 - Watching the penguin parade on Phillip Island, Australia